-In assessing the compensation of its executive officers, the Corporation does not have in place any formal objectives, criteria or analysis; instead, it relies mainly on Board discussion, with input from and upon the recommendations of the Compensation Committee.
+In assessing the compensation of its executive officers, the Corporation does not have in place formal objectives, criteria or analysis; it is through Board discussion, with input from and upon the recommendations of the Compensation Committee.
 The Compensation Committee is comprised of JoAchim Conrad, Greg Smith, Daryl Gilbert and Maxim Mayorets.